Why You Should Have an Exit Strategy

 Business valuation threshold

 Defining these conditions/trigger events minimises business disruption because business owners will know how far off these events are.
-Additionally, it allows business owners to quickly close down inbound offers for the business until those conditions are met.
+Additionally, it allows business owners to quickly close down unexpected offers to buy your business until those conditions are met.

 To maximise your business valuation.